Unitary anchored planar algebras: Preliminaries

 equivalently

 and thus equip $\cA$ with the structure of a \emph{2-Hilbert space} in the sense of \cite{MR1448713}.
-Conversely, one may recover the trace from the 2-Hilbert space structure by taking the inner product against the identity: $\Tr_a^\cA(f):=\langle f, \id_a\rangle_{a\to a}$.
+Conversely, one may recover the trace from the 2-Hilbert space structure by the formula $\Tr_a(f):=\langle f, \id_a\rangle_{a\to a}$.
 The notion of semisimple $\rm C^*$ category equipped with a unitary trace is thus equivalent to the notion of $2$-Hilbert space.